Mouchnino/moneyguru/devdoc/build.rst

     pip install -r requirements-[osx|win|lnx].txt

 ([osx|win|lnx] depends, of course, on your platform).
 Because Sphinx doesn't support Python 3 yet, it's not in the requirements file and you'll have to install it manually.
 You might have to compile PyObjC manually too (see gotchas below).
 Sparkle and Advanced Installer, having nothing to do with Python, are also manual installs.

+PyQt isn't in the requirements file either (there's no package uploaded on PyPI) and you also have to install it manually.

 Prerequisite gotchas
 --------------------